amplab/training/ampcamp/succinct.md

 </div>
 </div>

-The output should be 250, as earlier.
+The output should be 250, same as that is the original RDD.

-Let us start querying our new compressed RDD.
-One of the key operations on compressed RDDs in Succinct is `search(query)` -- similar to the filter operation on the uncompressed RDD before, the following query obtains an RDD of `articleID`s corresponding to all `article`s containing "Berkeley":
+Let us now find all `articleId`s whose corresponding `article`s contain "Berkeley", as we did earlier for the original RDD.
+SuccinctKVRDD exposes a simple API to do so -- `search(query)`, which provides functionality similar to the filter operation on the original uncompressed RDD, but avoids data scans while executing directly on the compressed representation:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">